tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 ---
 layout: post
-title: "If you want me to refer you to Quora"
+title: If you want me to refer you to Quora
-categories: quora, referrals
+categories: quora referrals
 ---
 Thank you for finding this post.
 I hope to share what I would like to see before I refer someone to Quora.